gvwilson/thirdbit/src/fiction/madica/index.md

 "Sixty-five million years ago, an asteroid hit the earth near what is now Mexico," Ike read aloud.
-"The impact threw so much dust into the air that the whole world was shrooded---"
+"The impact threw so much dust into the air that the whole world was shrooded—"

 "Shrouded," Madica corrected automatically.